onsi/ginkgo/docs/index.md

 So far we've covered writing and running specs in individual suites.
 Of course, the `ginkgo` CLI also supports running multiple suites with a single invocation on the command line.
 We'll close out this chapter on running specs by covering how Ginkgo runs multiple suites.

 When you run `ginkgo` the Ginkgo CLI first looks for a spec suite in the current directory.
-If it finds one it runs `go test -c` to compile the suite and generate a `.test` binary.
+If it finds one, it runs `go test -c` to compile the suite and generate a `.test` binary.
 It then invokes the binary directly, passing along any necessary flags to correctly configure it.
 In the case of parallel specs, the CLI will configure and spin up multiple copies of the binary and act as a server to coordinate running specs in parallel.

 You can have `ginkgo` run multiple spec suites by pointing it at multiple package locations (i.e. directories) like so: